seekwhencer/spotify-kidsplayer/README.md

 - browse artists and albums
 - play automatically the next album from a filtered album list
 - setup ui
+- setup toggle parent mode = edit mode with PIN
+- setup add artist

 ## Roadmap

-- toggle parent mode = edit mode with PIN
 - change image for artists and album by upload or image url
 - reorder (change position) of the albums per drag and drop
 - edit artist FE
-- add artist FE
 - album view with other albums as list or prev / next image

 > At the moment: it is a working pre alpha ;)